-As the kids head back to school, many parents are understandably thinking about how to support their kids’ immune systems.
-A healthy, resilient immune system starts with a healthy lifestyle.
+As the kids head back to school to mingle with other kids, many parents are understandably thinking about how to support their kids’ immune systems.
 Here are some good strategies for helping kids stay healthy this fall.

 Every cell in your body has its own internal clock, regulated by a master clock in your brain.
 This clock directs the timing of your sleeping and eating patterns, your metabolism and energy, your brain function, immune function, and more to shift through cycles of daytime activity and nighttime recovery.

 Zinc is a micro mineral with macro importance for the human body.
 Low levels of zinc can weaken the immune system, delay children’s growth and development, and impact male reproductive health.
 Here are the top reasons to make sure you get enough zinc at every stage of life.